This post may contain affiliate links.

 Both databases are super easy and convenient to use.
 You can search for your products in the database.
 Or, if they don’t have it listed you can copy and paste the ingredients list to analyze it.

-I will do a quick run-through below on how to use these databases, but if anyone wants a more in-depth post on these let me know in the comments!
+I will do a quick run-through below on how to use skincare ingredient checkers, but if anyone wants a more in-depth post on these let me know in the comments!

-Both of these resources make it super easy to pick out any skincare ingredients to avoid in your products.
+Both of these resources make it super easy to pick out any skincare ingredients you should avoid.

 I like skincarisma a lot more for this because they give you a great overview of the product shown below: